 Now that we’ve got the simple differences and definitions explained, let’s take a look at the more technical differences.
 Instead of looking at the pros and cons, let’s take a look at the facts so you can decide for yourself.

-You also own part of the gym, pool, and any other amenities involved.
+You also own part of the gym, pool, and any other amenities like trash pickup, snow removal, and snow plowing.
 You even own part of the hallway, yard, and airspace.
-This is your property, similar to the way that a married couple may share a property.
+And again, with condos there aren’t any hoa fees.
+Unlike townhomes, a condo isn’t a detached single family home.

-When it comes to townhouse ownership though, it is usually just one family involved.
+When it comes to townhouse ownership though, it is just one family involved, similar to traditional houses.
 Whoever bought the townhouse owns it.
-The ownership works just like any other type of home, you even own the small piece of land it sits on.
+The ownership works just like any other type of home.

 HOA, the homeowners’ association, will become an everyday name if you live in a condo.
 Both of these options have an HOA.
 The rules of the condo and townhouse are often set by the HOA.
 But the terms are different.